supernginx/flowplayer-plugins/flash/captions/trunk/README.txt

   based on the caption data.
 - fixed issue #330
 - #449 check for empty captionType property here for manual or embedded cuepoints.
+- #449 for manually created cuepoints without text do not create a caption.

 3.2.3
 -----